Transcription: “Perfect Pillow” — Brian Evans with Chon

 Posted on January 8, 2023

-MuseScore, my notation software of choice, abruptly got a title update back in December — I’ll write more about the update next week, but to come to grips with the new version, I decided to do some transcribing.
+MuseScore, my notation software of choice, abruptly got a title update back in December — I’ll write more about the update next week, but to come to grips with the new version, I got motivated to do some transcribing.

 More about my experience next week.
 For now, let’s talk about the song.
 There are a few distinct movements to this tune.
 First is a rather ferocious 4/4 section that climaxes with a two–bar drum break (starting on the second measure of this line):

-It starts with a seven–note pattern with five notes on the hands and two on the kick.
+It starts with a seven–note pattern featuring five notes on the hands and two on the kick.
 Afterward is some more linear playing — Brian loves his linear chops.

 Next is a movement in 3/4, with a kind of waltzing/half–time groove on the drums.
 Check out the cool polyrhythm at the end of this line:

 It’s a 2:3 polyrhythm — quarter notes on the ride, quarter note triplets on the snare.
-In 4/4, this polyrhythm would be played twice, but since we’re in 3/4, it’s basically played one and a half times, giving it an interesting lope.
+In 4/4, this polyrhythm would be played twice in one bar, but since we’re dealing with a single measure of 3/4, it’s basically played one and a half times, giving it an interesting lope.

 After the 3/4 section, there’s an ice–cold tempo change, slowing down to 116 BPM.
 Anytime there’s a sudden tempo change, I always divide the two tempos to see if there’s a simple ratio between them.
 It turns out that the starting tempo (174) is 1.5 times greater than 116, suggesting a dotted quarter note metric modulation.